 .
 The file hello.pdf

-does not exist yet, though.
+doesn’t exist yet, though.

->>> canvas.drawString(72, 72, "Hello, World")
+>>> canvas.drawString(72, 72, "Hello, World!")

-The first two arguments passed to .drawString()
+The first two arguments to .drawString()

 The values passed to .drawString()

-are measured in points.
-Since a point equals 1/72 of an inch, .drawString(72, 72, "Hello, World")
+are measured in user space points.
+Since a point equals 1/72 of an inch, the above code draws the string "Hello, World!"

 one inch from the left and one inch from the bottom of the page.